villama/notetaking/README.md

 # NoteTaking
 Syntax highlighting for Sublime Text and TextMate, for taking readable notes.
+All key characters highlight from the key character to the end of line.

 key characters:

-    //          ends with a new line
+    //      comment
-    /*          ends with '*/'
+    #       comment
-    *           ends with '•' (alt + 8 on OSX) or a new line
+    ~       quoted
-    ~           ends with '•' (alt + 8 on OSX) or a new line
+    *       function
-    ˙           ends with '˙' (key is entered with alt + H on OSX)
+    **      keyword

 ![Example Photo](https://raw.githubusercontent.com/jvillamayor/NoteTaking/master/Screen%20Shot.png)